 Credit unions often struggle differentiating themselves from the competition.
 Credit Unions offer similar services, often use the same marketing tactics and target fairly similar demographics.
-Using different marketing strategies can help your credit union differentiate itself from competitors and move past them by offering new technologies, offering the same services in different ways, or otherwise targeting different people in innovative ways.
+Using different credit union marketing strategies can help differentiate you from competitors and move past them by offering new technologies, offering the same services to the same audience in different ways.

-These 5 credit union marketing strategies will get you on the right path:
+Use these 5 credit union marketing strategies to help get you on the right path to meeting your goals and objectives.

 Why is this a great credit union marketing strategy?
 Americans are becoming less and less interested in going to physical credit union locations and by telling them you have digital services, you’re informing them they don’t have to.

-Customer outreach is increasingly important as a marketing strategy, simply because many credit unions are focusing on digital and social media marketing.
+Customer outreach is increasingly important in credit union marketing strategies, simply because many credit unions are focusing on digital and social media marketing.
 Connecting with consumers on a one-to-one basis and actually making human connections can do significantly more for customer relationships than any amount of online marketing.
 However, you will have to add real value to customer outreach.
 For example, you can choose to offer courses and workshops on financial literacy, online security, or even mobile banking.
 You can also choose to give quick one-on-one consultations, offer insight into investment portfolios, or whatever else suits your credit union’s brand and customer demographic.

 It’s also important that your representatives at outreach events have the training to offer warm, friendly, and most importantly, helpful advice and assistance without selling your products and services.
 Outreach should always be about building relationships, not about making sales.

-Not every new technology will benefit your credit union but staying on top of technology trends will help you to stay competitive.
+Not every new technology will align with your credit union goals and objectives but staying on top of technology trends will help you to stay competitive.
 For example, large credit unions are integrating automation and AI to create 24/7 customer service, automated approval for loans and mortgages, and even custom and personalized services.
 You should, at the least, offer strong digital banking and an app to cater to millennial and Generation Z audiences.
 However, if you do choose to adopt the technology, you should ensure that what you are offering is high quality.

 Can chatbots and similar technologies actually help?
 If you look at your chatbot as something of an interactive FAQ, they’re often much more helpful than an exhaustive FAQ, simply because customers can find answers more quickly and can ask questions in more intuitive ways.